Zakat in Islam

 Udhiyah in Islam

-The meat is a sacrificial animal that a person can offer to Allah.
+Meat is a sacrificial animal that a person can offer to Allah.
 According to Quran, it is one of the five animals Muslims are permitted to consume.

 The sacrifice is intended to remind the believer of his duty to God by sacrificing something valuable.
 The meat from the sacrificed animal may be consumed only within the family or given away to neighbors and relatives.
 It might be donated to charity; storing it for an extended period of time is not permitted.